Downscale 4K to 1080P: Benefits, Tutorial and Top 4 Converters Reviews

 Many cameras, phones are capable to shoot video in 4K resolution.
 That doesn't mean we all have access to take advantages of those true-to-life pictures.
 Limited by display devices, decode technology, bandwidth, 4K sources, and many factors, we are not yet able to race onto the 4K bandwagon.
 Therefore many times we need to downscale 4K to 1080P.

 Don't know whether it is necessary to lower the resolution or where to begin?
 Take it easy.
-This guide will shed light on why you should downscale 4K to 1080P and how to get that job done using 4 of best converters separately.
+This post will make clear the reason of downscaling 4K to 1080p and show you a detailed how-to guide.

 Why Do We Want to Downscale 4K to 1080P?

-• It is still a big workload for most computers coping with the large date of 4K clips
+• It is still a big workload for most computers to cope with the large data of 4K clips

 Editing the film before uploading or sharing is necessary.
 But 4K makes the video editing a real nightmare.
 It is so much work on video editing programs and takes up so much space.
 Our PC has to be equipped with strong GPU, CPU, and large RAM or it will easily get crashed.
 Of those, the price of GPU remains high since skyrocketing in 2017.
 Expensive PC building makes editing 4K the sole preserve of expertise.